-Collectively, our top four customers accounted for 56% of our revenues in 2016, including one of our customers that accounted for 36% of our revenue in 2016 and from which we expect revenue to be at approximately the same percentage level in 2017.
+Collectively, our top four customers accounted for 58% of our revenues in 2017, including one customer that accounted for 38% of our revenue in 2017.
 The loss or reduction in volume of any one of these customers, whether due to their insolvency or their unwillingness or inability to perform their obligations under their respective relationships with us, or if we are unable to renew our engagements with them on commercially reasonable terms, or attract additional customers to replace such lost business, may materially negatively impact our overall business and our consolidated financial position.

-The production line of our manufacturing facility may stop for short or long periods of time due to high utilization in certain areas, bottlenecks, power outages, water leaks, chemical leaks or other issues, which may adversely affect our cycle time, yield, and on schedule delivery.
-In addition, affected customers may elect to transfer their product orders to other fabs, thereby potentially causing an immediate loss of a potentially material amount of revenues for the applicable period, which would adversely affect our revenue, profitability and financial position.
+The production line of our manufacturing facility may stop for short or long periods of time due to high utilization in certain areas, bottlenecks, power outages, water leaks, chemical leaks or other issues, which may adversely affect our cycle time, yield, and on-schedule delivery.
+In addition, affected customers may elect to transfer their product orders to other fabs, thereby potentially causing an immediate loss of a material amount of revenues for the applicable period, which would adversely affect our revenue, profitability and financial position.

 There are many events that may occur which may adversely affect the manufacturing process running in a facility.
-From time to time, we experience high utilization rates in certain of our manufacturing lines and/or areas, which cause bottlenecks in the lines and/or specific areas and/or specific machines, power outages, water leaks, chemical leaks or other issues that may adversely affect our cycle time, yield and on schedule delivery.
+From time to time, we experience high utilization rates in certain of our manufacturing lines and/or areas, which cause bottlenecks in the lines and/or specific areas and/or specific machines, power outages, water leaks, chemical leaks or other issues that may adversely affect our cycle time, yield and on-schedule delivery.
 We try to mitigate any potential damage caused by such events and have insurance coverage, which we believe to be sufficient.
 However, we cannot ensure that such events will not have a negative effect on the Company, such as late deliveries, which may cause customers to elect to transfer their product orders to other fabs, thereby potentially causing an immediate loss of revenues for the applicable period, which may adversely affect our revenue, profitability and financial position.

-Our operating results may fluctuate from quarter to quarter which makes it difficult to predict our future performance and such fluctuations may ultimately negatively affect our financial position.
+Our operating results may fluctuate from quarter to quarter, which makes it difficult to predict our future performance, and such fluctuations may ultimately negatively affect our financial position.